pondersource/peppol-testbed/README.md

-# peppol-testbed
+# peppol-testsuite
-A testbed for Peppol implementations
+A testsuite for Peppol implementations